babashka/sci/doc/fork-state-audit.md

 fork.
 The hierarchy is already reached through a fork-local Var root.
 This is a relatively contained next primitive and exercises multi-slot handles well.

+This is implemented on JVM and CLJS with one managed state slot.
+Its value owns a native host dispatch engine, preserving the host's hierarchy, preference, ambiguity, and cache behavior.
+A method-table mutation clones the logical engine and installs it with a slot CAS; a fork clones it with an empty derived cache.
+Thus a fork cannot race with an in-place method-table update, while the common dispatch path pays only world selection and a direct slot read before using the native cache.
+In a deliberately harsh direct-host-call benchmark that added roughly 15--18 percent over the previous shared host `MultiFn`; in an interpreted million-call loop, repeated runs ranged from approximately noise to nine percent.
+ClojureDart retains its earlier shared table pending a portable managed implementation and test runtime.

 ### Memoization and lazy computation

 SCI should provide a world-aware memoize implementation whose cache is a